AGRIVIAGRIVIAGRIVIAGRIVI

 By Tanja Folnović | Blog, Farm Business Comments are Closed | 8 October, 2015 | 0

-Soil is one of the marvelous products of nature and the most precious resources to humans, without which there would be no life.
+Soil is one of the marvelous products of nature and the most precious resource to humans, without which there would be no life.
 Increased demand for agriculture commodities generates incentives to convert forests and grasslands to farm fields.
 The transition to agriculture from natural vegetation often cannot hold onto the soil and many of these plants can actually increase soil erosion beyond the soil’s ability to maintain itself.

 Causes of soil erosion